Anti-gay purges in Canada: Apology

-In 1992, Prime Minister Brian Mulroney stated that the LGBTQ purges were “one of the great outrages and violations of fundamental human liberty that one would have seen for an extended period of time.”
+In 1992, Prime Minister Brian Mulroney stated that the LGBTQ purges were "one of the great outrages and violations of fundamental human liberty that one would have seen for an extended period of time".
 Although Mulroney denounced the acts of the Canadian government, he did not issue a former apology or a inquiry into the purges.

 On November 28, 2017, Prime Minister Justin Trudeau stood up in the House of Commons and gave an official apology for the Gay Purge.
-In his statement, he referred to the purge as a "witch hunt" and talked about how its victims "lost their dignity and their careers, and had their dreams, and indeed their lives shattered."
+In his statement, he referred to the purge as a "witch hunt" and talked about how its victims "lost their dignity and their careers, and had their dreams, and indeed their lives shattered".
 Leaders from each official party in the House of Commons also rose to express their regret with regards to the anti-gay purges.

 The federal government also guaranteed $145 million in a compensation settlement. $110 million was included for individual compensation and legal fees.
 An additional $15 million was included for historical "reconciliation and memorialization".

 Although many were grateful for the apology, some, including scholars, say it did not go far enough.
 Many scholars have expressed their frustration with continued the denial of access to information when they try to study the purge in more detail.

 In 2016, students at Carleton University demanded that the university also issue an apology as the fruit machine was created by Robert Wake, who was then the chair of Carleton's psychology department.
 No apology was forthcoming at the time.

 LGBTQ2+ national monument

 In 2020, the National Capital Commission announced a monument commemorating the purge.
 When finished, the memorial will be able to seat up to 2,000 people and will be located near the headquarters of Library and Archives Canada.
-In 2022 the design for the monument was announced with its completion expected to be sometime in 2025.
+In 2022 the design for the monument was announced with its completion expected to be sometime in 2025, before the opening was delayed to mid-2026.